-8: Subsample K-space.
+8: Subsample k-Space.
 If an image (or a time signal) is not sampled frequently enough, aliasing (wraparound) will occur in the frequency domain (that is, after a Fourier transform).
-This is also true when going from the frequency domain back to space (or time); that is, if K-space is not sampled frequently enough, aliasing will result in the image (or time) domain.
-Simulate this by zeroing every K-space point whose x coordinate has an even number (zeroing even-numbered K-space lines).
+This is also true when going from the frequency domain back to space (or time); that is, if k-space is not sampled frequently enough, aliasing will result in the image (or time) domain.
+Simulate this by zeroing every other line in k-space (e.g., even numbered lines).
 Comment on the effect of this undersampling after reconstructing the images with ifft2(fftshift()).